The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 \subsection{Deformation of pairs along twistor paths}

 A {\em marking} of an irreducible holomorphic symplectic manifold $X$ is an isometry $\phi:H^2(X,\Integers)\rightarrow \Lambda$ with a fixed lattice $\Lambda$.
 Let $\mathfrak{M}_\Lambda$ be the moduli space of isomorphism classes of marked irreducible holomorphic symplectic manifolds \cite{huybrects-basic-results}.
-A {\em twistor-path} in $\mathfrak{M}_\Lambda$ is a sequence of twistor lines, in which each consecutive pair has non-trivial intersection in $\mathfrak{M}_\Lambda$.
-If the intersection, of each consecutive pair, contains a point corresponding to a manifold with trivial Picard group, we call the twistor-path {\em generic}.
+A {\em twistor path} in $\mathfrak{M}_\Lambda$ is a sequence of twistor lines, in which each consecutive pair has non-trivial intersection in $\mathfrak{M}_\Lambda$, together with a choice of an intersection point for each consecutive pair.
+If the chosen intersection point, of each consecutive pair, corresponds to a manifold with trivial Picard group, we call the twistor path {\em generic}.